jasonstolaruk/CurryMUD/README.md

 * About 85 player commands, 50 administrator commands, and 60 commands for debugging purposes.
 * About 220 built-in emotes. :clap:
 * Help files for all existing non-debug commands.
 Help topics. :information_desk_person:
-* Commands have a consistent structure and a unique syntax for indicating target locations and quantities.
+* Commands have a consistent structure and a unique syntax for indicating target locations and quantities. :dart:
 * Unique commands, accessible only when a player is in a particular room, may be created.
 * The names of commands, as well as the names of the targets they act upon, may be abbreviated.
 * Logging.